Pfeiler/createAppConfigFiles/README.md

-"# createAppConfigFiles"
+# createAppConfigFiles

-Creates *.properties files from config- and template-files.
+Creates *.properties files from config- and template-files for different environemnts.
 Can be used during a maven build process.